Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Methods

 \subsection{Magnetic simulations}

 Micromagnetic simulations were performed using MuMax3~\cite{doi:10.1063/1.4899186}.
-The simulation was performed on a three-dimensional grid $512\times512\times25$ voxels with the size of $2\times2\times2$\,nm$^3$.
+The simulation was performed on a three-dimensional grid $512\times512\times25$ voxels with the size of $2\times2\times2$~nm$^3$.
 The material parameters used for the simulation are given further below and can be found in the Supplementary Information file.
 A larger scale simulation with a grid of $1024\times1024\times25$ voxels was carried out for the simulation without DMI, in order to account for the larger domain size.
 The computation was performed using a graphics processing unit (GPU) NVIDIA GeForce RTX 3080 Ti.
-The following material parameters were used: exchange stiffness $A_\textrm{ex} = 6$\,pJm$^{-1}$, saturation magnetization $M_s$ = 600 kAm$^{-1}$, and uniaxial anisotropy K$^\textrm{u}$ = 130\,kJm$^{-3}$.
+The following material parameters were used: exchange stiffness $A_\textrm{ex}$~=~6~pJ~m$^{-1}$, saturation magnetization $M_s$~=~600~kA~m$^{-1}$, and uniaxial anisotropy K$^\textrm{u}$~=~130~kJ~m$^{-3}$.
 The interfacial-type DMI constant $D_\textrm{int}$ was tuned to obtain the isolated field-induced N\'eel-type skyrmion phase without admixtures of maze domains.
-The minimal value of DMI required for the purely N\'eel-type skyrmion stability was found to be $D_\textrm{int}$=0.0015\,J/m$^2$.
-It is remarkable that this value amounts about 8\% of the exchange energy of DyCo$3$~\cite{yakintohos1975}, in agreement with the suggestion of up to $\sim$20\% of the isotropic exchange expected for DMI in disordered systems~\cite{fert1980role,fert1990} (see section S6 in the Supplementary Information file).
+The minimal value of DMI required for the purely N\'eel-type skyrmion stability was found to be $D_\textrm{int}$=0.0015~J~m$^{-2}$.
+It is remarkable that this value amounts about 8\% of the exchange energy of DyCo$3$~\cite{yakintohos1975}, in agreement with the suggestion of up to $\sim$20\% of the isotropic exchange expected for DMI in disordered systems~\cite{fert1980role,fert1990} (see Supplementary Note S6).